krischer/seishub.plugins.how_to_extend_seishub/README.md

 └── setup.py                          <- Installation script
 ```

-Right now the plug-in is called `seishub.plugins.template` which is of
+Right now the plug-in is called `seishub.plugins.template` which is of course
-course not a very good name.
-Let's start by renaming the folder to
+not a very good name.
+Let's start by renaming the top-folder to
 `seishub.plugins.simpleEvents`.
-Also rename the
+Also rename the `seishub/plugins/template`
-`seishub/plugins/template` folder to `seishub/plugins/simpleEvents`.
+folder to `seishub/plugins/simpleEvents`.

 ### Changes to the installation script

 Python modules are installed with the help of the `setup.py` file.
 The
 `setup.py` file in this module is commented and should be self-explanatory.
 Change things as you see fit.
-The only necessary change is to swap all
+The only necessary change is to swap **all**
-occurrences of `seishub.plugins.template` with
+occurrences of `seishub.plugins.template` with `seishub.plugins.simpleEvents`.
-`seishub.plugins.simpleEvents`.

-### Add resources
+### Defining the Data Structure

+SeisHub organized data in **packages** and **resource types**.
+Packages are
+like folders, each able to have several different resource types.
+Everything
+you want to upload has to have a defined resource type.
+This section teaches
+you how to define packages and resource types.

 The actual resources of the plug-in are defined in
 `seishub/plugins/simpleEvents/package.py`.
 Two classes are already defined in
 the file:

-* `TemplateComponent`
+* `TemplatePackage`
 * `SomeTemplateResourceType`

 both inheriting from `seishub.core.core.Component`.
 Both also implement an